reubenstr/ElectroPup/README.md

 ### Other Options

 There are other promising actuators on the market that are less expensive and may better fit for projects starting from scratch: [Xiaomi CyberGear](https://www.aliexpress.us/item/3256805896329964.html) and [Steadywin 5N.M GIM6010-8](https://www.aliexpress.us/item/3256806153022534.html).
 These motors have larger diameters, more weight, require more power, and provide more torque.
 ElectroPup's motor driver libraries are not directly compatible.
-There are good discussions and resources from the SimpleFOC community: [CyberGear discussion](https://community.simplefoc.com/t/xiaomi-cyber-dog-geared-motor-60/3855) and [Steadywin discussion](https://community.simplefoc.com/t/steadywin-new-cheap-gear-motor/4509).
+There are discussions and resources worth checking out from the SimpleFOC community: [CyberGear discussion](https://community.simplefoc.com/t/xiaomi-cyber-dog-geared-motor-60/3855) and [Steadywin discussion](https://community.simplefoc.com/t/steadywin-new-cheap-gear-motor/4509).

 ### Motor Zero Positions